• Skip to primary navigation

 Instructions

-1. Make The Rice: Get the rice cooking, per package directions.
-Add 1 tablespoon of olive oil and 1 teaspoon of salt to the cooking water.
-The rice will take 45 minutes to an hour.
+1. Cook the rice per package directions, with 1 tablespoon of olive oil and 1 teaspoon of salt added to the cooking water.
+The rice will take 45 minutes to an hour to cook.

-2. Make The Harissa Paste and Marinate the Chicken: In a large bowl, whisk to combine 3 tablespoons dry harissa seasoning, 3 tablespoons olive oil, 2 tablespoons sugar (or coconut sugar) and 1 teaspoon salt.
+2. While the rice cooks, in a large bowl, whisk 3 tablespoons dry harissa seasoning, 3 tablespoons olive oil, 2 tablespoons cane sugar (or coconut sugar) and 1 teaspoon salt.
 Add chicken thighs to the bowl and toss to coat.
-Cover the chicken and set it in the fridge to marinate while you prepare the eggplant.
+Cover the bowl with plastic wrap or foil and set it in the fridge to marinate while you prepare the glaze and the eggplant.

-3. Make harissa glaze and Prepare the Eggplant: In a small bowl combine 3 tablespoons olive oil, 5 tablespoons apricot preserves, 4 tablespoons harissa seasoning, and 1 teaspoon salt.
+3. Preheat the grill to medium-high.
+In a small bowl, prepare the glaze by combining 3 tablespoons olive oil, 5 tablespoons apricot preserves, 4 tablespoons harissa seasoning, and 1 teaspoon salt.

-4. Cut the eggplant, crosswise, into ½-inch rounds.
+4. Trim the ends off the eggplant and cut the eggplant, crosswise, into ½-inch rounds.
 Lay them out on a tray or baking sheet in a single layer.
-Use a pastry brush to paint the eggplant slices with harissa glaze (top side only), using half the glaze.
+Use a pastry brush to paint the eggplant slices with harissa glaze (top side only), using only half the glaze.
+Set aside.

-6. Sauté the Cherry Tomatoes: Heat 2 tablespoons olive oil in a large skillet over medium eat.
+5. Heat 2 tablespoons olive oil in a large skillet over medium eat.
 Add the tomatoes, sprinkle with ½ teaspoons salt, and cook, tossing occasionally, for 7 minutes, or until the skins just begin to split.
-Sprinkle generously with fresh ground black pepper.
+Sprinkle generously with fresh ground black pepper and remove from heat.

-7. Assemble The Bowls: Divide the rice among 6 shallow bowls.
-Arrange chicken slices, eggplant rounds and cherry tomatoes over the rice.
+8. To serve, divide the rice among 6 shallow bowls.
+Arrange chicken slices, eggplant rounds and cherry tomatoes on top of the rice.
 Season, to taste with salt and pepper.
 Add a wedge of lemon and a sprinkle of fresh mint to each bowl.
 Garnish with whole mint sprigs, if you like.

 Filed Under: Africa, All Recipes, Barbecue, Chicken, Entertaining Tagged With: eggplant, rice bowl